Hastings Country Park Local Nature Reserve

 The Bale House

-The new centre is located on Lower Coastguard Lane opposite the main carpark for the Firehills area of the park, making the most of the park's stunning views over the English Channel.
+The centre is located on Lower Coastguard Lane opposite the main carpark for the Firehills area of the park, making the most of the park's stunning views over the English Channel.

 The Bale House is managed by Groundwork South, and you can find out more information about the centre on our webpages about The Bale House.